This post is a part of our guide to using infographics in education. For more information, check out the guide here.

 - We recommend keeping an eye out for a layout that works for you.
 For example, if you’re doing a biography, think timeline layout or a versus template to compare and contrast two subjects.

-- Once you think you’ve found one you like, click “Preview” to take a look in more detail.
+- Once you think you’ve found the one you like, click “Preview” to take a look in more detail.

-Start Designing and Creating
+Start designing and creating

 Once you’ve decided on a template, click “create” to load it.
 Once you arrive at the editor, you can edit text by double-clicking on a text box.
 Definitely start by adding your project title to keep you focused on your school project.
 Use the color and font selectors to make the text fit your style.
-Resist the temptation to use more than three or four colors in your project though!
+Resist the temptation to use more than three or four colors in your project, though!
 You don’t want your teachers getting distracted from your message.

 Just click or drag-and-drop the graphics you need from the menu to your canvas.
 There are thousands of icons and images to choose from.
 Use the search tool or browse through them by categories to make things easier.
-This may be obvious, but try to use images and icons that relate to your project and help your classmates or teachers understand the subject and your point better.
+It may be obvious, but try to use images and icons that relate to your project and help your classmates or teachers understand the subject and your point better.